Club Sponsor - PKF Francis Clark Chartered AccountantsSponsor - Avon Truck & VanClub Sponsor - TRSClub Sponsor - Woodman Facades

 2. Club History (Full)

-Bristol and District League handbooks of the 1920's revealed that the Oldland football club was founded as St. Anne’s (Oldland) in 1910.
+Bristol and District League handbooks of the 1920's reveal that the Oldland football club was founded as St. Anne’s (Oldland) in 1910.
 St. Anne’s (Oldland) won the GFA Minor Cup at the end of the 1921/22 then lifted the 1925 GFA Junior Cup but had to wait until the 1950's for further success.
 Little is known about the club's fortunes between the wars but they became founder members of the Bristol Premier Combination in 1962 and were promoted to the Gloucester County League in 1973, remaining there for twelve seasons until being re-elected as Oldland Decora in 1986.

 Pupils at Hanham Abbots school launched Abbotonians football club as juniors in 1947 and they enjoyed many league and cup successes in the early years, including Cup wins in 1961, 1966 and 1972.
 The club also won the GFA Intermediate Cup in 1962 and 1969 and the 1968 GFA Minor Cup.
 It also became the Bristol Churches League Under 16 league winners in 1959 and 1961 and Under 18 league winners in 1960.